 We’ve all seen social media posts from successful freelance writers sharing advice about making “X” dollars monthly (or annually).
-But how often do you see posts about steps freelance writers can take to plan for retirement?
+But how often do you see posts about steps a freelance writer can take to plan for retirement?
 Unless you’re searching for it specifically, probably not that often.

 That leads us to the first section of this guide, where we discuss the importance of planning for retirement as a freelance writer.
 While we broached this topic in 2021, it’s worth revisiting and diving into a bit more detail.